kubernetes-university/workshops/docs/setup.md

 minikube start #will ask for administrator password
 ```

-On Windows, [chocolatey](https://chocolatey.org/packages/kind) is the best option:
+On Windows, [chocolatey](https://chocolatey.org/packages/kind) is the best option (remember to install HyperV Windows feature):

 ```
 choco install minikube